 Leopold Conservation Award

 The Leopold Conservation Award celebrates the extraordinary efforts of California farmers, ranchers and foresters to protect and restore the natural resources under their care.
-Because more than half of California is privately owned, how landowners manage their properties has a dramatic and lasting effect on the environment – from clean air and water, to thriving wildlife to a healthy climate.
+Because more than half of California is privately owned, how landowners manage their properties has a dramatic and lasting effect on the environment – from clean air and water to thriving wildlife and a healthy climate.

-Since 1993, Sustainable Conservation has built an impressive track record of uniting people with diverse interests for conservation success.
+Since 1993, Sustainable Conservation has built an impressive track record of uniting people with diverse interests for conservation successes that endure.
 By listening deeply and honoring all perspectives, we’ve found common ground on which to forge a better path forward for our Golden State.

 Find out more about our past successes and how we built the collaborative, just foundation from which we work today.